Adminnew1/Eyhomeworktraining/README.md

 # Eyhomeworktraining
-This is my training repository(Dj)
+This is my training repository(Dj) new